 Adapted from my friend Jackie's recipe.
 Slurp it straight out of an ice-cold mason jar on a hot day, or get fancy and serve it amuse bouche-style in an appetizer spoon with a rose of pastrami-smoked salmon, a sprinkle of crushed dill pickle potato chips, and a smattering of snipped chives. —Chris Hagan

 salt and lots of freshly ground black pepper, to taste

-snipped chives or thinly sliced green onions, to garnish
+freshly snipped chives, dill, or thinly sliced green onions to garnish

-- Melt butter in a soup pot or large saucepan over low heat.
-Add the leeks, garlic, a generous pinch of salt, and lots of fresh-ground black pepper, then cover and let stew until quite soft, 15-20 minutes.
+Slowly render bacon in a soup pot or large saucepan over low heat.
+When fat has rendered, add the butter to the pan.
+When it stops foaming, add the leeks, garlic, a generous pinch of salt, and lots of fresh-ground black pepper, then cover and let stew until quite soft, 15-20 minutes.

-- Remove the pot from heat.
+Remove the pot from heat.
 Allow to cool a bit.
 Puree the soup in batches in a blender or food processor, or directly in the pan with an immersion blender.
+(Including the bacon.)
 Blend in the buttermilk and heavy cream and emulsify.
 Let cool completely, then refrigerate for several hours before serving, or overnight.
-When ready to serve, garnish with bacon bits, snipped chives, or other mashed potato-appropriate toppings.
+When ready to serve, garnish with bacon bits, snipped chives, or other mashed potato-appropriate toppings, such as smoked salmon and/or crushed dill pickle potato chips.
 Or just drink it like a milkshake.